-- 2.1 That the Committee note the outputs delivered by the Winter Service Plan 2020/2021. - 2.2 That the Committee note the outcome of the review carried out on the Winter Service Plan to ensure compliance with the Highways Act 1980 and the 'Well-managed Highway Infrastructure: A Code of Practice'. - 2.3 That the Strategic Environment, Planning and Transport Committee note and approve the Winter Service Plan 2021/2022.
+- 2.1 That the Committee note the outputs delivered by the Winter Service Plan 2021/2022. - 2.2 That the Committee note the outcome of the review carried out on the Winter Service Plan to ensure compliance with the Highways Act 1980 and the 'Well-managed Highway Infrastructure: A Code of Practice'. - 2.3 That the Housing Neighbourhoods and Leisure Committee approve the Winter Service Plan 2022/2023.